Skip to main content

 This explanation, however, fails to capture the profound nature of your physiological data.
 Your health information, even stripped of your name and address, constitutes a unique biological signature.
 It is a detailed portrait of your internal world, painted with the brushstrokes of your own physiology.

-The rhythms of your sleep are a direct report on your brain’s nightly detoxification processes and the crucial pulses of growth hormone release. variability is far more than a simple beat-to-beat measurement; it is a sensitive barometer of your autonomic nervous system, revealing the intricate dance between your body’s “fight-or-flight” and “rest-and-digest” systems.
+The rhythms of your sleep are a direct report on your brain’s nightly detoxification processes and the crucial pulses of growth hormone release.
+Your heart rate variability is far more than a simple beat-to-beat measurement; it is a sensitive barometer of your autonomic nervous system, revealing the intricate dance between your body’s “fight-or-flight” and “rest-and-digest” systems.

 Every recorded meal and subsequent glucose response maps the efficiency of your metabolic engine and your unique degree of insulin sensitivity.
 This data, in aggregate, tells a story.
 It is your story.